coljac/sensie/README.tex.md

 Detailed documentation can be accessed at [readthedocs.org](https://sensie.readthedocs.io/en/latest/).

-## Calculation of the signficance of the effect
+## Calculation of the significance of the effect

 When Sensie reports the significance of the effect, it is reporting whether there is a detectable linear relationship between the property measured and model's score for the correct class for